Top 6 Forethought alternatives in 2026: Features, price, and limitations

 To give you a useful and straightforward comparison, we looked at each platform based on what really matters to support teams today.

-- How it connects to your tools: Does it force you to move everything to its platform, or does it work with what you already have, like Zendesk, Freshdesk, or Intercom?
+How it connects to your tools: Does it force you to move everything to its platform, or does it work with what you already have, like Zendesk or Freshdesk?
 A tool that layers on top means less mess and a quicker start.

 For a quick overview, here’s how our top picks compare.